mongodb/sample-apps-nyu/AggregateData/README.md

 ## Getting Started

-The sample application demonstrates deletion of data from a MongoDB Atlas free-tier cluster.
+The sample application demonstrates aggregation of data from a MongoDB Atlas free-tier cluster.
 The cluster contains stores.orders collection which mimics an e-commerce database.
 The general schema is as follows:

 ```js
 {